juz4u2me/steering-behaviours/README.md

 ## Description

 This project is an attempt to implement Craig Reynolds's steering behaviours using Javascript (React and NodeJS).
-The following behaviours are implemented to the best of my knowledge
+The following behaviours are implemented to the best of my knowledge:
-Simple behaviors for individuals and pairs:
 1. Seek
 2. ~~Flee~~ & Arrival
 3. ~~Wander~~